10 in stockasdf

 For more information about any part of the holiday please call Percy on 0203 176 7907.

-You can also travel under your own steam and get to Arezzo by train.
+You can get to Arezzo by train.
 This is only 20 mins from Villa Pia and there are plenty of taxis outside the station, costing approx 50€.
 We recommend using the trains website The Man in Seat 61.
 Our nearest station is Arezzo, a short train ride from Florence.
 Click here.

 Terms and Conditions: